diptanw/esphome-i2c-sensor/README.md

 ## Print Model

 Additionally, there are models for 3D printing the casing for the sensor, which consists of two parts: top and bottom.
+Note that the light reading will not be possible if you print it using non-translucent material.

 ![alt text](i2c-sensor-bottom.png) ![alt text](i2c-sensor-top.png)